SulmanK/2024-Recsys-Challenge/fuxcitr_dir/README.md

 + Jieming Zhu, Jinyang Liu, Shuai Yang, Qi Zhang, Xiuqiang He.
 [Open Benchmarking for Click-Through Rate Prediction](https://arxiv.org/abs/2009.05794). *The 30th ACM International Conference on Information and Knowledge Management (CIKM)*, 2021.

+This repository was adapted from the [Github Repo](https://github.com/reczoo/RecSys2024_CTR_Challenge).
+This was given as the baseline for the competition.
 ---

 ## Usage